jarvisteach/appJar/docs/mkdocs/docs/outputWidgets.md

 ## Message
 ____
-Similar to a Label, except it will wrap the text over multiple lines.
+Very similar to a Label, except it will wrap the text over multiple lines.
+By default the text is laid out 50% wider than it is high.
+This can be changed by setting a specific `width` or by changing the `aspect` ratio.

 ![Message](img/1_mess.png)